 The daughters of Lot on the threshold (4985)

-Fiberglass, installed in the Grunewald Guild, Plain, Washington
+Fiberglass, life size, installed in the Grunewald Guild, Plain, Washington

 No one can know with certainty what occurred to inspire the story of the destruction of Sodom and Gomorrah.
 Nor can we really know anything certain about the impact that cataclysm had on the lives of Lot and his family.
 Nonetheless, theologians, political opinion makers and artists have retold and reanalyzed this story coming to diverse conclusions regarding what “really happened” and what messages the story should convey to us.